sflarkin/satellite_analysis/README.md

 ## Consistent Scripts

 If you do not have access or interest in creating a SQL database for this data, there are a number of scripts that work from the .ascii outputs of the consistent trees and post processing scripts.
 These are earlier versions of scripts found in the SQL section, so they may not have the full functionality of them, but they preform mostly the same processes.

+## Accessing my Rockstar Runs on Pleiades

+The Rockstar runs I completed on pleiades will soon be available for download from the NAS data team site (list site here).
+Available are the Generation 3 VELA 6 through 15 runs, and all of the Generation 6 runs will be available soon, as the runs themselves finish in the coming weeks.
+Each catalog is around 2 GB per simulation.

+(need to add a discussion of where and what everything is once I have it formatted correctly for the NASA people)